 Prepare all of your vegetables and flavourings before you start cooking.
 Cut everything into pieces suitable for eating with a spoon – mangetout can be left whole.
 If you are using broccoli and the stalks are not too woody, they are a good addition if they are fairly thinly sliced.

 Heat a little vegetable oil in a wok or large sauté pan, and add the ginger and chilli.
 Stir over a medium heat for a minute or so, until the ginger is starting to soften.
-Stir in the garlic, spring onions and red pepper (and the sliced broccoli stalk if you wish).
+Stir in the garlic, lemon grass, spring onions and red pepper (and the sliced broccoli stalk if you wish).

 Cook for around one minute, then add the green vegetables, stock, finely chopped stalks of the coriander (save the leaves for the end) and the grated zest and juice of the lime.
 If you are using chicken, prawns, tofu or mushrooms, add them now, along with the fish sauce or soy sauce (if using).